We’ve said it multiple times in other articles and we’ll say it again – having the right tool for the job can make all the difference.

-They produce a wide range of drills including everyday drills and more powerful hammer drills.
+They manufacture a wide range of drills, including everyday drills and stronger hammer drills.

 This one falls in the category of smaller, everyday drills.

-This is perfect for small jobs or for a job that has you drilling holes in awkward, hard-to-reach spots.
+This is ideal for smaller jobs or for a job that has you drilling holes in awkward, hard-to-reach places.

 Like most general-purpose drills, this has a keyless chuck system so it’s fast and easy for you to switch out the drill bits.

 If you think you’ve seen light drills before, you haven’t seen anything this light before.
 This drill weighs under two pounds!

 That’s right, you read correctly.